 'We're all hurting': Calgary arts cut to the bone as corporate funds dry up

-Vicki Stroich, Alberta Theatrre Projects executive director, sits in an empty theatre in Calgary, Alta., Thursday, March 16, 2017.
-Calgary's performing arts scene has become a casualty of corporate cost cutting as the city's economic doldrums drag into their third year, prompting organizations to band together to seek more municipal support.
+Calgary's performing arts scene has become a casualty of corporate cost-cutting as the city's economic doldrums drag into a third year, prompting organizations to band together to seek more municipal support.
+The energy sector has long been a stalwart patron of the arts in the white-collar heart of the oilpatch.

 |Title